Pete Ploszek

 Peter Daniel Ploszek (born January 20, 1987) is an American actor best known for his role as Leonardo in the Teenage Mutant Ninja Turtles films.
 He is also known for his role as Garrett Douglas on the MTV supernatural drama series Teen Wolf.

-Life and career
+Early life and education

 Ploszek was born in Hinsdale, Illinois and graduated from St. Charles East High School.
 In 2009, he graduated from Princeton University, where he was a four-year member of the Princeton Tigers football team.
 He graduated with a MFA in Acting from the USC School of Dramatic Arts in 2012.

+Career

 In 2013, Ploszek was cast as Leonardo in the reboot of the Teenage Mutant Ninja Turtles franchise.
+Ploszek did initially voice Leonardo.
 However, prior to the film's release, his voice work was dubbed over by actor Johnny Knoxville.
-Ploszek voiced Leonardo in the sequel to the 2016 film, Teenage Mutant Ninja Turtles: Out of the Shadows.
+Ploszek did return to voice Leonardo in the sequel to the 2016 film, Teenage Mutant Ninja Turtles: Out of the Shadows.

 In 2016, he published his first book, "Get Fast and Crush the Combine".